sakibul-shovon/RedPill/README.md

 | Ariful Islam | 2022204071 |
 | Mahfuza Sultana Borsha | 2022204084 |

-### Contributing
-We welcome contributions from all team members.
-Please follow our coding standards and submit pull requests for review.

 ### License
 This project is proprietary and confidential.
 All rights reserved.